HexmosTech/Lama2/docs/Lama2/docs/explanation/l2format.md

 ### API environment variables can be defined locally in `l2.env`

-By default, *l2* looks for a `l2.env` file in the same directory as the given request file directory.
+`l2.env` is searched for, from the present directory and variables(local) are loaded from this file.

 Example `l2.env`:

 ```
 export PHOTO=`base64 aadhaarlarge.jpg`